Mio Momono

-Mio Momono (桃野美桜, Momono Mio) is a Japanese professional wrestler currently working as a freelancer and is best known for her time with the Japanese promotions Pro Wrestling Wave, Sendai Girls' Pro Wrestling and Ice Ribbon.
+Mio Momono (桃野美桜, Momono Mio) is a Japanese professional wrestler currently working for Marvelous That's Women Pro Wrestling.
+She is best known for her time with the Japanese promotions Pro Wrestling Wave, Sendai Girls' Pro Wrestling and Ice Ribbon.

 Professional wrestling career

 Independent circuit (2016-present)

 Momono made her professional wrestling debut at MPUSA/NYWC Furinkazan III, a show promoted by New York Wrestling Connection in partnership with the US branch of Marvelous That's Women Pro Wrestling on February 13, 2016 where she teamed up with Renee Michelle in a losing effort to Davienne and Kyoko Kimura.
-As a freenalcer, she is known for competing in various promotions.
+As a freelancer, she is known for competing in various promotions.
 At a house show promoted by Pure-J on October 12, 2017, she teamed up with Hanako Nakamori in a losing effort to Command Bolshoi and Leon.
 At Hana Kimura Memorial Show from May 23, 2021, an event promoted by Kyoko Kimura to portrait one year from the passing of her daughter Hana, Momono teamed up with Asuka, Syuri and Natsupoi to defeat Oedo Tai (Kagetsu and HZK) and Tokyo Cyber Squad (Konami and Death Yama-san).